tailcallhq/tailcallhq.github.io/docs/apollo-studio.md

 ---
-title: Apollo Studio
+title: Optimize Your GraphQL Server with Tailcall and Apollo Studio
-description: "Learn to enhance your GraphQL server's efficiency by integrating Tailcall with Apollo Studio through our concise guide.
-Discover how to configure Tailcall to send vital usage metrics to Apollo Studio, enabling advanced performance monitoring and optimization.
-Whether you're establishing a Monolith graph or improving an existing one, our instructions will facilitate a seamless integration.
-This guide helps you set up for better insights and also advises on leveraging Apollo Studio's features for a more responsive GraphQL server.
-Start optimizing today with our straightforward steps, and explore how to access Apollo Studio's free trial for new users."
+description: Enhance your GraphQL server's performance by integrating Tailcall with Apollo Studio.
+This guide shows you how to configure Tailcall to send usage metrics to Apollo Studio, providing advanced performance monitoring and optimization.
+Ideal for setting up or improving a Monolith graph, our step-by-step instructions ensure a smooth integration.
+Explore Apollo Studio's features and start optimizing today!
+slug: optimize-graphql-tailcall-apollo-studio
 sidebar_position: 5
 ---